 - currently be in an occupation related to his or her field of study in Alberta.

-- Note: For applicants admitted to an Alberta-approved post-secondary credential program on or after October 1, 2018, their current occupation must also be related to their previous undergraduate or graduate field of study outside Canada.
+- Note: For applicants admitted and enrolled to an Alberta-approved post-secondary credential program on or after April 1, 2019, their current occupation must also be related to their previous undergraduate or graduate field of study outside Canada.

 However, individuals applying under NOC code 3413 (Nurse aides, orderlies and patient service associates) require a minimum of CLB 7 in English or French.

-Note: Starting June 14, 2019, the test score required for English and French language skills will increase to a minimum of 5 in each language skill.
+Note: On January 1, 2020, candidates in NOC 0, A and B occupations will need a minimum of CLB 5 in each language skill.
 Learn more about upcoming AOS language proficiency changes.

 At the time of applying for the AOS, individuals must have completed at least a Canadian high school diploma or equivalent in their country of origin.
 The highest level of foreign education must be verified through an Educational Credential Assessment (ECA) from an IRCC-recognized organization that confirms the education requirements are met.